xenify-io/litepaper/README.md

 <br>

 ## ◽️ Why will XNF appreciate in value?
   - Xenify's value has the potential to appreciate significantly, thanks to its groundbreaking tokenomics, thriving ecosystem, and surging demand for native chain rewards.
-With Xenify's state-of-the-art cross-chain aggregator, users can experience seamless token swapping and participate in various rewarding activities, driving platform adoption and value.
+With Xenify's state-of-the-art cross-chain aggregator, users can experience seamless token swapping and participate in various rewarding activities, driving protocol adoption and value.

-- The innovative tokenomics of Xenify, coupled with its active community, contribute to the potential rise in XNF token value.
-As the platform continues to grow and add new features, users will be drawn to Xenify's unique offerings, leading to increased demand for the XNF token.

-- Furthermore, the scarcity of XNF tokens, created by halving events, will likely enhance the token's value as more users embrace Xenify for their swapping needs and actively contribute to the native chain rewards.
-The increasing demand for XNF tokens could lead to a higher token value, making Xenify a promising project in the XEN ecyosystem.
+  - Furthermore, the scarcity of XNF tokens, created by halving events, will likely enhance the token's value as more users embrace Xenify as their go-to place for swapping tokens.
+This will contribute to more native chain rewards for XNF stakers, leading to an increasing demand for the XNF tokens.
+As a result, the token value is likely to rise due to the demand, solidifying Xenify's place as a promising project within the XEN ecosystem.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)